WangJunTYTL/peaceful-basic-platform/README.md

 1. project build coding:`UTF-8`
 1. maven repositories:`repo2`
 1. default profiles: `dev`、`test`、`product`.
-The project has three running env or build env:dev、test、product. you can specify the  environment by :
+The pom think project should has three running env or build env:dev、test、product. you can specify the  environment by :

     `mvn -Penv[test][product]  compile[deploy][jetty:run]`

-Default env is dev,ou can get the env value in pom by ${project.environment} and in Java code by invoke `Application.getRunningMode()`
+The default env is dev, you can get the env value in pom by ${project.environment} and in Java code by invoke `Application.getRunningMode()`

 ### setting build plugin